thatandromeda/hamlet/docs/docs.md

 ### Deployment

-The goal is to have master autodeploy via Travis.
-Right now if you want something to be deployed, ask Andy.
+Master should autodeploy via Travis.

 AWS doesn't speak Pipfile yet, so we generate requirements.txt as part of the deploy process.